PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-04-07 17:24:27
+Last updated: 2024-04-07 17:25:00
-Random Quote: I'm the Homelander.
-And I can do whatever the f-ck I want. - Homelander
+Random Quote: Robb Stark has won more battles in a year than the Lord of Highgarden had in twenty.  -  Tyrion Lannister